 FDF members submitting data reported that they had reduced their absolute water

-    excellent result demonstrating continued progress and it represents a major
+excellent result demonstrating continued progress and represents a major

 contribution to the wider FISS industry target.
 In addition, the amount of

-    consumed per tonne of product had reduced by 26.3% over the same period.
-View the full progress report.
+consumed per tonnes of product has reduced by 33.7% over the same period.

 Read FDF Five fold Environmental Ambition – Water